-Factual basis: Factual basis: Condition 1 prohibits the Permittee from causing or allowing visible emissions in excess of 18 AAC 50.055(a)(1).
-Condition Error!
-Reference source not found. prohibits the Permittee from causing or allowing visible emissions in excess of 18 AAC 50.050(a).
+Factual Basis: Condition 1 prohibits the Permittee from causing or allowing visible emissions in excess of 18 AAC 50.055(a)(1).
+Condition 2 prohibits the Permittee from causing or allowing visible emissions in excess of 18 AAC 50.050(a).